-Public park at the corner of Lakkegate and Nylandsvine, Oslo, September 2007
+Public park at the corner of Lakkegate and Nylandsvine, Oslo , September 2007

 The park was frequented by local residents (to walk their babies or dogs) and also by drug dealers and drug users.
-In particular, the pedestal of the Elk’s statue was often used as a bench to rest, chat, smoke, drink or, occasionally, drug consumption.
+In particular, the pedestal of the Elk’s statue was often used as a bench to rest, chat, smoke, drink or, occasionally, drug consumption.The first decision was that this already existing functionality of the statue’s pedestal could be thematized and developed.
+This move problematized the relation between our intervention and traditional sculpture as mediated by the notions of public use (function) and representation (symbol).

 As a first, provisional step, a couch was displaced from a nearby dumpster and placed in front of the statue.
 A few authority signs were placed alongside the couch as if to indicate that the area was soon to become the site of an undetermined construction or repair.